Alice by Heart: Recording

 An original cast recording was released through Sh-K-Boom Records on June 28, 2019.
 It peaked at number 5 on the US Cast Albums chart.

 Book

 A novelization of the same name by Sater was published on February 4, 2020.

+Other

+Gretchen Shope, Winner of the 2024 Jimmy Award for Best Actress, won for her role of Alice in her high school's production of Alice By Heart.